CristinaPlesa/neighborhood/README.md

 * Code:
 * Expected Output:

-* Test: It should return a "Hello!
+* Test: It should return an array with "Hello!
 This is the start!" string if number 0 is inputted.
 * Code:
 * Expected Output:

-* Test: It should return a "Won't you by my neighbor?" string if number contains a 3.
+* Test: It should return an array with "Won't you by my neighbor?" string if number contains a 3.
 * Code:
 * Expected Output:

-* Test: It should return a "Boop" string if number contains a 2.
+* Test: It should return an array with "Boop" string if number contains a 2.
 * Code:
 * Expected Output:

-* Test: It should return a "Beep" string if number contains a 1.
+* Test: It should return an array with "Beep" string if number contains a 1.
+* Code:
+* Expected Output:

+* Test: It should return an array with 4 if the number 4 is inputted.
+* Code:
+* Expected Output:

+* Test: It should return an array with 5 if the number 5 is inputted.
+* Code:
+* Expected Output:

+* Test: It should return an array with 6 if the number 6 is inputted.
+* Code:
+* Expected Output:

+* Test: It should return an array with 7 if the number 7 is inputted.
+* Code:
+* Expected Output:

+* Test: It should return an array with 8 if the number 8 is inputted.
+* Code:
+* Expected Output:

+* Test: It should return an array with 9 if the number 9 is inputted.
 * Code:
 * Expected Output: